 About the author:

 Matthieu Watson Santerre is the Senior Researcher at JulyCrisis1914.
-He is a recent graduate of the London School of Economics and Political Science (LSE).
-He holds a MSc in the History of International Relations from LSE and a BA in Political Science and Economics from McGill University.
-He is currently researching the role of the Austro-Hungarian Emperor Franz Joseph on the July Crisis.
+He holds an MSc in the History of International Relations from the London School of Economics and a BA in Political Science and Economics from McGill University.
 His e-book, World War I: How Germany Blundered into War, is available on Amazon.